When is the best time to visit the Danakil Depression?

 It is important to note that July, August and September make up Ethiopia’s rainy season.
 The rush of water arriving from the surrounding highlands can lead to flooding of the Awash River running through the depression, which makes travel more of a challenge and visitors may not be able to make it to Erta Ale or Lake Afrera.

-Ready to visit the Danakil Depression?
+Popular Trips to the Danakil Depression

 A true adventure across the northernmost reaches of Ethiopia.
 Experience community trekking on the plateaus of Tigray, where horizons stretch for miles, distant mountain peaks morph into hazy silhouettes lit by the evening sun, and pockets of light and shadow…